lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris pauses, looks at Raven, and raises an eyebrow._

-> We’ll check in a minute.
+> We'll check in a minute.

 **Brakia** _(03-Sep-18 02:45 PM)_